Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

 An alternative perspective on the effect separation check is provided by continuation-passing style (CPS) \cite{DBLP:journals/mscs/DanvyF92}.
 In this formulation, APIs such as @close@ and @write@ are extended to accept an explicit continuation parameter.
 Without any effect system, reachability types alone can prevent reusing revoked @OpenFile@ handles by enforcing transitive disjointness between the continuation @k@ and the handle~@f@ when both are annotated with the fresh qualifier $\qfresh$:

-Back in direct-style programming, where there is no explicit notion of continuations, we employ effect tracking and effect separation instead, which mirrors the observation that \emph{stealing is the flow-sensitive version of borrowing} \cite{dengKillEffects2025}.
+Back in direct-style programming, where there is no explicit notion of continuations, we employ effect tracking and effect separation instead.
+In CPS, borrowing a resource implicitly becomes permanent because the continuation never returns, which makes a borrow behave effectively like a move.
+Our direct-style kill effects mirror this observation by ensuring that once a capability is revoked, all reachable aliases are invalidated.